rsksmart/devportal-1.0/rif/rns/architecture/definitive-resolver.md

 function setABI(bytes32 node, uint256 contentType, bytes calldata data) external;
 ```

 Sets the ABI associated with an ENS node.
 Nodes may have one ABI of each content type.
-To remove an ABI, set it to the empty string.
+To remove an ABI, set its value to an empty string.

 ```
 function ABI(bytes32 node, uint256 contentTypes) external view returns (uint256, bytes memory)